Twins vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Jordan Montgomery (8-10) will take the mound for the Rangers, his 26th start of the season.
+- The Rangers will send Max Scherzer (12-5) to the mound for his 25th start this season.

-- Montgomery has pitched five or more innings in seven straight games and will look to extend that streak.
+- Scherzer has 20 starts of five or more innings this season in 24 chances.
+He averages 5.8 innings per outing.

-- In 25 appearances this season, he has finished five without allowing an earned run.
+- He has finished five appearances without allowing an earned run in 24 chances this season.

 |Opponent